Wilfred/difftastic/manual/src/getting_started.md

 ## Installing via homebrew (on macOS or Linux)

-Difftastic can be installed with [Homebrew on MacOS](https://brew.sh/) or [Homebrew on Linux](https://docs.brew.sh/Homebrew-on-Linux).
+Difftastic can be installed with [Homebrew](https://formulae.brew.sh/formula/difftastic) on macOS or Linux.

 ```